B.C.'s short-term rental legislation

 • Give local governments stronger tools to enforce short-term rental bylaws

-• Establish a new Provincial role in the regulation of short-term rentals
+• Establish a new provincial role in the regulation of short-term rentals

 The Act applies to short-term rentals being offered to the public including: